Nanoscience and Technology

-Quantum Mechanics and Physics Lab (Advanced)
+Quantum Physics/Computational Physics & Lab

 Mechanics of Solids

-A wide variety of career options exist within the area of nanoscience including engineers, chemists, physicists, computer and materials scientists.
+A wide variety of career options exist within the area of nanoscience for engineers, chemists, physicists, computer and materials scientists.
 With technological development and very high precision, engineers manufacture, machine and manipulate material to smaller and smaller dimensions.
 At the same time, chemists and materials scientists have developed methods for synthesising and assembling extremely small structures atom-by-atom.

 Further study for major